tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `The API server expose th kubernetes cluster API and serve as the front-end of the kubernetes cluster.`

 The API Server is the first main component in the kubernetes control plan.
 This components is responsible for communication and interacting with the kubernetes cluster.
 Any request sent to a kubernetes cluster to perform any action will be sent to the API server component.
 The API Server Instance (by instance, it means, the Pod that will have the container running the API Server Service inside of it) will be deployed and will have a dedicated IP address to be able to send and receive requests to and from the kubernetes cluster.
 In a highly-available architecture, the API server instance may be replication to have more than one running on more than one node with a load balancer service running to load balancer the requests to and from the API server instances.

+To learn more about the Kubernetes API into a more deep details such as specifications and versions, please refer to this [link](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)

 Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Components:`: